TeamREPENTOGON/REPENTOGON/documentation/docs/RNG.md

 #### float PhantomFloat ( ) {: .copyable aria-label='Functions' }
 Generates a random float between 0 (inclusive) and 1 (exclusive).

-This does not adcance the internal state of the RNG object.
+This does not advance the internal state of the RNG object.

 ___